STATE REPRESENTATIVE CANDIDATE JOHN KIEHNE'S PLATFORM

 Here are my positions on the issues.
-I also encourage District 3 voters to provide me with insights regarding their needs and concerns as to how I could better serve them as their Representative in Congress.
-I am willing to listen and discuss what concerns and effects your household so that I can better represent 3rd District voters in Washington DC.
+I also encourage House District 109 voters to provide me with insights regarding their needs and concerns as to how I could better serve them as their Representative in Missouri’s General Assembly.
+I am willing to listen and discuss what concerns and effects your household so that I can better represent 109th District voters in Jefferson City.

 My door will always be open…